 A progress pie tells visitors how far into the post they are.
 The progress pie appears in the bottom-left corner as you scroll.

-To change the color of the progress pie, use the Progress indicator fill color in Blog post options.
+To change the color of the progress pie, use the Progress indicator fill color tweak under Blog post options.

 You can add customizable share buttons to blog posts and product pages.
 Visitors use these buttons to share content to their social profiles.

-- Use the tweaks in Share buttons to change their size, spacing, color, and style.
+- Use the Share buttons tweaks to change their size, spacing, color, and style.

-- Style product share buttons in Products: details.
+- Style product share buttons with the Products: details tweaks.
 Hide the icons for products by unchecking Show share buttons.

 A share link with popup share buttons also appears on album pages and events pages.
 These share buttons don’t take on the customized styles.